Mason COACHE Faculty Engagement Initiative

 Survey Administration and Data

 COACHE collects data confidentially, only using identities to send reminders to non-respondents, which are not revealed to Mason.
-Data are analyzed by the COACHE team at Harvard and the Mason COACHE Leadership Team will receive the institutional summary report with aggregate findings in summer 2019 to be shared with the campus community.
-The Office of Institutional Effectiveness and Planning (OIEP) leadership are data administrators for this project at Mason and will receive the data in de-identified form.
-These records will be held in OIEP and no one in a supervisory or evaluative capacity will have access to individual responses.
+Data were analyzed by the COACHE team at Harvard and the Mason COACHE Leadership Team received the institutional summary report with aggregate findings in summer 2019.
+The Office of Institutional Effectiveness and Planning (OIEP) leadership are data administrators for this project at Mason and received the data in de-identified form.
+These records are held in OIEP and no one in a supervisory or evaluative capacity has access to individual responses.
 OIEP leadership can do analysis of the individual-level data, but only aggregate results are shared with administrators and faculty, and only when there are a sufficient number (at least five) of responses to protect the anonymity of respondents.
 The de-identified data could be used for future research without additional consent from participants.
 For information on Mason IRB credentials, please reference IRBNet: 1364078-1.

 |Kim Eby (co-chair)||Faculty Affairs and Development||keby1|